mazawi/Teaching-Python/04 Strings/ReadMe.md

      - `full_greeting`: Concatenates the two strings with a space in between.

 **Concatenation with Variables:**
-   - Emphasize that variables containing strings can be concatenated using the `+` operator.
+   - variables containing strings can be concatenated using the `+` operator.
    - Example:
      ```python
      part_1 = "Python is"